kimschles/portfolio/_posts/2017-07-03-How-to-Read-More.md

 layout:     post
 title:      How to Read More
 date:       2017-07-03
-summary:    A description of how I plan to read more frequently
+summary:    A Description of How I plan to Read More Frequently
 categories: learning
 ---